 Instead of resolving your user identity before calling Authress each time, you may want to delegate this responsibility to Authress.
 To do that, you will simply pass the user JWT along with your calls.

-You can use Authress out of the box with any identity provider that uses OIDC compliant JWTs.
-Grab a JWT from Auth0, Okta, Google, or your preferred provider and paste it in the Authress Management Portal.
+You can use Authress out of the box with any identity provider that uses OIDC compliant JWTs (such as Google, Auth0 or Okta).
+Grab the JWT from your preferred provider and paste it in Management Portal to set up the integration.

 Now that everything is set up, each time your software needs to decide whether the user should be allowed to perform certain actions on a given resource, you simply make an API call to Authress.
 You’ll get back either a 200 (meaning user has permissions) or 404 (meaning user doesn’t have permissions).